osmoscraft/osmosnote/packages/server/public/devlog.md

 - Read-only query-driven notes
 - CJK compatibility mode: avoid visual travel
 - codify block quote symbol ">"
+- Compiler: Require space after link
+  - When line ends with link, insert a new line at the end causes link to open
+  - When document ends with link, you can't add a new line without adding a space after the last link

 ## Overarching issues